Build-Week-GigaPet3/BackEnd/README.md

 | PUT    | /api/pets/:id         | `Updates` gigapet with specified ID.                    |
 | DELETE | /api/pets/:id         | `Deletes` gigapet with specified ID.                    |

 - A `POST` request to the /api/parents/:id/pets endpoint expects to receive an object, see example below.
-Pet_name, pet_type and parent_id are required.
+Pet_name, pet_type and parent_id are required otherwise the request will fail with a 400 error.
 Adding an image is optional.

 Example: